DoaaAwad/web-customer-tracker/README.md

 You Can Search for customers by first name or last name using search form(input text and "Search" button) it will display a list of Customers which has required search name.

-You Can Edit Customer or Delete usting "Edit" and "Delete" links in customer row
+You Can Edit Customer or Delete usting "Update" and "Delete" links in customer row